kiriaze/presto/readme.md

 Search and replace for simple within the theme and replace it with your new theme name.

-cd into theme, run bundle, then run guard -i.

 attempting one liner

 curl -O http://wordpress.org/latest.tar.gz ; tar -xvzf latest.tar.gz ; mv wordpress/* . ; rmdir wordpress/ ; rm latest.tar.gz ; rmdir wordpress/ ; rm latest.tar.gz ; cp wp-config-sample.php wp-config.php ; mysql -u [username] -p[password] -e "create database [databasename];" ; nano wp-config.php; sudo apachectl graceful;

-The best way is to run composer install on the server after updating to the latest code.
-You should also make sure you commit your composer.lock file, which the server will then use to install (you should not run composer update on the server).